tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/_index.md

     weight: 40
 ---

 The Módulo PayU is the system where you can securely manage your account.
-In this module, you can change your password, get sales reports, find the data needed to integrate your website with our platform, use tools to receive payments, and transfer money to your bank account.
+In this module, you can change your password, get sales reports, find the data needed to integrate your website with our platform, use tools to receive payments e transfer money to your bank account.
 Módulo PayU is ideal for businesses that need to:

 * Keep control of their stocks and sales performed through PayU.